OHDSI/Tantalus/readme.md

 Features
 ========
-- Provides a Shiny app to allow you to visually inspect row level differences between CDMs.
+- Provides a Shiny app to allow you to visually inspect row level differences between vocabularies.
 - Easily customizable; you can add additional SQL queries, the results of which will be displayed by the Shiny app.
 - Provides an optional report (also customizable) consisting of numeric summaries (differences) between two vocabularies within CDMs.
 - Provides functionality to download the results as csv or excel file.

 Examples
 ========
-The first example shows how to compare the data within two CDMs and launch the Shiny app to visualize the results of the "comparison" queries.
+The first example shows how to compare two vocabulary versions and launch the Shiny app to visualize the results of the "comparison" queries.
 By defining findPrevalences = TRUE you can filter on those codes that appear in the database.
 For this example the data reside in a Microsoft PDW dbms on a server called X, using default port 17001.
 The databases containing the CDMs are called "db1" and "db2".
 The database schema is "dbo".